LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection: Experiments

-In two-stage detectors, LEGNet-S demonstrates superior generalization capability with mAP gains of +5.57\% for RoI Transformer~\cite{ding2019learning} and +4.16\% for O-RCNN~\cite{xie2021oriented} compared to their ResNet-50 counterparts.
-Particularly, the O-RCNN framework equipped with LEGNet-S reaches a new SOTA, outperforming its PKINet-S by 1.64\% while maintaining comparable parameter efficiency.
+In two-stage detectors, LEGNet-S similarly demonstrates strong performance, with mAP gains of +5.57\% for RoI Transformer~\cite{ding2019learning} and +4.16\% for O-RCNN~\cite{xie2021oriented} compared to their ResNet-50 versions.
+Particularly, O-RCNN equipped with LEGNet-S achieves 80.03\% mAP, surpassing its PKINet-S counterpart by 1.64\% while maintaining comparable parameter efficiency.

-These comprehensive comparisons confirm that LEGNet significantly enhances feature representation across various detection paradigms, achieving the most substantial improvements in complex scenarios.
-The consistent performance gains verify our architecture's superior compatibility and learning capacity compared to existing backbone networks.
+These comparisons demonstrate that LEGNet enhances feature representation for various detection architectures, highlighting its strong compatibility and learning capacity.

-Table~\ref{tab_diff_backbone_param_flops} systematically evaluates the effectiveness of LEGNet as a backbone network when integrated with the O-RCNN~\cite{xie2021oriented} detection framework.
-Our LEGNet-S achieves SOTA performance with 80.03\% mAP, surpassing all compared backbones while maintaining moderate computational complexity (12.7M parameters and 65.4G FLOPs).
-Notably, this represents a 4.16\% mAP improvement over the baseline ResNet-50 backbone with 45.5\% fewer parameters and 24.0\% lower FLOPs.
+\cref{tab_diff_backbone_param_flops} presents a comparative evaluation of LEGNet integrated with O-RCNN~\cite{xie2021oriented}.
+LEGNet-S achieves state-of-the-art performance with 80.03\% mAP, outperforming all baselines while maintaining moderate complexity (12.7M params, 65.4G FLOPs) and a competitive speed (20.9 FPS), which is 1.77$\times$ faster than ARC-R50~\cite{pu2023adaptive}.